drstearns/tutorials/src/env/index.md

 echo "Hello, $USER"
 ```

 Notice the use of double quotation marks.
 These are used to wrap a string that might contains spaces or other characters that have special meaning to the shell.
 But note that you can still use environment variables within these strings.
-The variables will be "expanded" into their current value before the string is passed to the `echo` command.
+The variables will be expanded into their current value before the string is passed to the `echo` command.
 This expansion happens only when you use double-quotes; if you use single quotes, the `$USER` will be treated as literal text and not a variable to be expanded.

 Another one that is typically set for you is `$HOME`, which is the file path to your home directory.
 You can use this with the `ls` command, just like you'd use any other file path: